ufo-language/ufo-csharp/UFO/src/Parser/_README.txt

-These parsers use only native C# types.
+This parser uses only native C# types.